Empowering Voices in Core Outcome Set Development in Rheumatology

 Staying Connected and Informed

 Have a question not covered here or want to express interest in the PRP Network?
-Contact the PRP Support Team at admin@omeract.org
+Contact the PRP Advisory Council at admin@omeract.org

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.